CrowdStrike/omigo-data-analytics/docs/api-doc.md

 >>> exists("s3://bucket-name/path/iris.tsv")
 ```

-## B. Data Transformation and Analytics
+## B. Data Transformation and Analysis
 These APIs are part of TSV class.
 Once the data is loaded as TSV, all these methods can be used.

 **Note**: The optional arguments are shown in _italics_.